curvednebula/curvednebula.com/src/cropvideo/README.md

 4. Drag the trim handles to select the part of the video to keep, or set either boundary to the playhead.
 5. Choose an aspect ratio such as 16:9, 1:1, 4:5, or 9:16.
 6. Keep the crop resolution, choose a long-edge preset, or enter a custom width and height.
-7. Select WebM, MKV, or MP4, set a frame rate and quality level, then choose **Save Video**.
+7. Select WebM, MKV, or MP4, set a frame rate and quality level to adjust the output bitrate, then choose **Save Video**.

 The editor previews only the selected time range with the same crop.
 Exported dimensions are kept even for broad codec compatibility.